 Alzheimer’s disease isn’t part of normal aging.
 If you think you or a loved one might be showing symptoms of the disease, it’s important to see a doctor to get a diagnosis.
 Some warning signs to get checked are memory loss, behavior changes, or trouble with speech and decision-making.

 But Alzheimer’s has many of the same symptoms as other common conditions.
-Those include depression, poor nutrition, and taking medications that don’t work well together.
+Those include depression, vitamin deficiency, and taking medications that don’t work well together.
 A doctor can find out if the symptoms are happening because of Alzheimer’s or due to something else that’s easier to treat.

 An early and accurate diagnosis can also give you or your loved one time to plan for the future.
 You can start using some medicines that help people in the earlier stages of Alzheimer's control some of their symptoms for a while, as well.
 On average, these drugs keep symptoms from getting worse for about 6 to 12 months in about half of the people who take them.